anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/README.md

-# Dataplex Quickstart for Practitioners
+# Dataplex Quickstart for Cloud Architects and Engineers

 ## 1. About